-An Austrian buried treasure that included, hundreds of pieces of centuries-old jewelry and other precious objects, was reported in a breaking news story by CBS on 22nd April 2011.
+Austria is better known for its Rhinestones so when an Austrian buried treasure that included, hundreds of pieces of centuries-old jewelry and other precious objects, was reported in a breaking news story by CBS on 22nd April 2011, it was quite sensational.
 Austrian authorities have described as "a fairy-tale find" that has been discovered by a man while digging in his back yard in Austria, and not treasure hunting as one would expect.
 The man was attempting to expand his garden pond!

 Mr. Andreas K. from Wiener Neustadt, south of Vienna, who discovered the artifacts from the middle-ages, has unknowingly expanded the medieval treasure pond in the process.